Zella Allen Dixson

-Zella Allen Dixson (August 10, 1858 – January 12, 1924) was an author, lecturer, librarian, and publisher.
+Zella Allen Dixson (August 10, 1858 – January 12, 1924) was an American writer, lecturer, librarian, and publisher.
 She was the longest-serving director and associate librarian of the University of Chicago Extension Division's library school.

 Early life

 Zella Allen was born on August 10, 1858, in Zanesville, Ohio, to Josiah Buffet Allen and Mary Caroline Blandy Allen.
 In 1880, she graduated from Mount Holyoke College.
 She married Joseph Ehrman Dixson in 1881 and was soon after widowed in 1885.
 She began working as an assistant to Melvil Dewey at Columbia College library not long after her husband's death and was one of Dewey's students in library science.

 Career

 In 1886, Dixson traveled around the Midwest, organizing over thirty libraries including those of Denison University, Kenyon College, and Baptist Union Theological Seminary.
 She also organized the public libraries of Elyria, Ohio; La Crosse, Wisconsin; and Duluth, Minnesota.
 That same year, she joined the American Library Association.

 From 1888 to 1890, Dixson worked as the librarian of Denison University.
 From there, she went on to the Baptist Union Theological Seminary.
 In 1892, the Seminary became the Divinity School at the University of Chicago and Dixson was appointed assistant librarian.
 While working there, she earned her MA from Shephardson College for Women and would later earn her AM from Denison University in 1902.
 In 1895, she was promoted to associate librarian.
 During her career, she made three trips to Europe to study the handling of rare books.

 Dixson went on to become the associate librarian, instructor, and director of the library school at the University of Chicago Extension Division—a program originally designed to teach the public how to use libraries.
 University President William Rainey Harper had initially asked Melvil Dewey to take the position, but Dewey turned it down.
 By 1900, Dixson had expanded the library school into a program that provided professional training for librarians.